What is astigmatism? Causes, Symptoms, and Eyes Care Tips

 3. Do not rub your eyes.
 Protect your eyes and avoid eye trauma.
 This is the way to prevent pathological astigmatism.

 4. For patients with astigmatism, wearing prescription glasses promptly is important.
-The appropriate prescription will reduce the symptoms of astigmatism and prevent eye fatigue when working and studying.
+The right prescription will reduce astigmatism symptoms.
+It will prevent eye fatigue when working and studying.

 Vooglam Blog